 Misalignment Issues

 One of the most frequent reasons for a dial to get stuck is the misalignment of weight plates or the handle itself.
 If a plate is not seated correctly in its slot, or if the handle is not fully engaged with the plate mechanism, the internal locking pins cannot retract or engage properly, thus preventing the dial from turning.
 This often occurs if the dumbbell is dropped or returned to its base carelessly.
+For best home roundups on this site.

 Debris and Obstructions